GoogleCloudPlatform/cloud-hackathons/hacks/bq-dwh/solutions.md

 SELECT * EXCEPT(customer_id) FROM exploration.churn_training
 ```

+> **Warning** Make sure that this is run by a user that doesn't have a row level security policy applied to limit the data.

+You can ignore the warning messages in the 2nd (authenticate_user is not supported in Colab Enterprise) and 13th (BigQuery error in show operation) cells.
+Those cells will succeed anyways.

-## Challenge 7: Cloud Composer for orchestration
+## Challenge 8: Cloud Composer for orchestration

 ### Notes & Guidance

 You need to set the environment variable `DATAFORM_REPOSITORY_ID` to the repository name (not the development workspace) configured in Challenge 4.

+> **Warning** Keep in mind that the DAG runs the Dataform pipeline which will recreate the tables.
+At the time of this writing, recreating tables unfortunately removes the row level security filters and data policies although there are bugs filed to address this issue.

-## Challenge 8: Monitoring the workflow
+## Challenge 9: Monitoring the workflow

 ### Notes & Guidance